Frequently Asked Questions about DXplain

 The current DXplain knowledge base (KB) includes over 2400 diseases and over 5000 clinical findings (symptoms, signs, epidemiologic data and laboratory, endoscopic and radiologic findings).
-The average disease description includes 53 findings (with a range of from 10 to over 100).
+The average disease description includes 53 findings (ranging from 10 to over 100).
 Each disease/finding pair has two numbers describing the relationship, one representing the frequency with which the finding occurs in the disease and the other the degree to which the presence of the finding suggests consideration of the disease.
-There are over 230,000 individual data points in the KB representing disease/finding relationships.
+There are over 240,000 individual data points in the KB representing disease/finding relationships.
 In addition, each finding has an associated disease-independent importance attribute from 1 to 5 indicating how important it is to explain the presence of the finding.
 Each disease also has two associated values: one that is a crude approximation of its prevalence (very common, common, rare or very rare) and the other of its importance, ranked between 1 and 5, and intended to reflect the impact of not considering the disease if it is present.

 4. How do I enter clinical findings?

 DXplain will accept a wide variety of clinical data, including demographics, patient history information (symptoms), physical exam findings, laboratory test results and a variety of specialized tests such as radiological, echo, ECG and endoscopy findings.
 Just type the first few letters of a finding into the textbox.
 The program will display a list of choices from which to choose.
 Click on the finding you want to select it.
 You do not need to have any specialized training to use DXplain, though we assume you are familiar with standard medical terminology.